jamesfalkner/sko-2019-workshop/README.md

 Once again, navigate to _Catalog_ > _Operator Hub_.

 Search for `codeready` or browse the catalog to find the _CodeReady Operator_, and click on it, and then click **Install**.
-We will install this Operator into our new namespace, just like Data Grid, so be sure to choose "A specific Namespace on the cluster" and choose `skodemo` to install the operator into the namespace.
+We will install this Operator into our new namespace, just like Data Grid, so be sure to choose "A specific Namespace on the cluster" and choose `skodemo`, and click **Subscribe** to install the operator into the namespace.

 !IMAGE

 For this demo, we'll give the Operator administrator privileges so that it can create the needed resources.
-Run this:
+Run this command before proceeding:

 ```sh
 oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:skodemo:codeready-operator -n skodemo
 ```

 With the Operator installed, navigate to _Catalog_ > _Installed Operators_, and click on the CodeReady operator.
-This operator exposes one API, namely CodeReady itself, so click __Create__ on the CodeReady tile.
+This operator exposes one API, namely CodeReady itself, so click __Create New__ on the CodeReady tile.
 Don't change anything in the YAML file defaults, and click __Create__.
 This will cause CodeReady to be deployed to the `codeready` namespace, and usable from your project's namespace.

 This will take several minutes to complete, and will install CodeReady into the `codeready` namespace.
 Once you see all 3 pods in the `Running` state using this command, then you can proceed: